Skip to content

 session_id = "my-session"

-session = workspace.process.get_session(session_id)
+session = sandbox.process.get_session(session_id)

 # Do work...